Properties Panel

 Connecting and Disconnecting Property Values

-Codux shows expressions associated with component properties right in the Properties panel.
-These expressions can be dynamic values, calculations, or references to other variables.
+Codux shows property values associated with components right in the Properties panel.
+They can be dynamic values, calculations, or references to other variables.
 Here's how it looks:

-To disconnect an expression from the property, select the disconnect button.
+To disconnect a value from the property, select the disconnect button.

 When Codux can determine the default values for the property, JSX text nodes will be replaced by "default text", and JSX expression nodes with actual default values (e.g., {myStringReference} becomes {'Default text'}).
 If the default value is unknown, Codux will replace it with "undefined".